Where did you study abroad?

 The number one tip I have for anyone studying abroad is to savor every moment.
 Take in all the sights, smells, and noise and appreciate it!
 Take lots of pictures, save ticket stubs, and go with the flow.
 Remember: the most amazing experiences aren't planned!

 What are your future plans for going abroad and for your career?

 I don't necessarily have plans for my career abroad but I most definitely have plans to go abroad again, especially with my family.
 Although it's years away, when I have my own family, we will travel abroad.
 Since studying abroad I have realized how beneficial it is for a growing mind to experience another culture, and I wish I had started earlier.
 There is so much to learn and see and I've only just started that journey.

 Kimberly's trip to London was a way for her to test the waters and challenge herself away from home.
 Her Q&A response demonstrates that she learned about English culture, but also learned how to see American culture in a foreign context, which is an important perspective to build.
 We recommend that she further develop her cross-cultural communication abilities by participating in another study abroad term.
 We'd suggest that she take the plunge and challenge herself further by going abroad for three or more months to study or volunteer in a country where English is not the first language.
 Although such an undertaking can seem daunting at first, we have heard hundreds of stories from students who say they were nervous to travel alone, but soon made some of the best friends they've ever had.
 You never know what life-changing experiences you could have!

 - What Kinds of Programs Are Available? provides a brief outline of the various types of short- and long-term study abroad programs.

-- Language Learning and Your International Career discusses the significant career value of language skills, and ways to go about building them.
+- Language Learning & Your International Career discusses the significant career value of language skills, and ways to go about building them.